top of page

 Seriously, do it right now.
 Do they sound like you, or like you're trying to sound like someone else?

-If you spotted inconsistencies in 3 or more areas, here's what's happening: your audience is seeing it too.
+If you spotted inconsistencies in three or more areas, here's what's happening: your audience is seeing it too.

 And here's what they're unconsciously thinking: